bomeara/cnc/README.md

 Files we've run (and are in the data dir)

 **Burgoyne.nc** First output.
 My son wanted to do carving of John Burgoyne for a school project; the symbol on the right was for a birthday present.
-The head carving came out ok, the y axis failed on the design (collar between a motor and threaded rod came undone), and, oddly, the "e" was dropped off his last name in the final carving.
+The head carving came out ok, the y axis failed on the design (collar between a motor and threaded rod came undone), and, oddly, the "e" was dropped off his last name in the final carving (I think as a result of the y axis failure).

 ![Burgoyne in Easel](Burgoyne.jpg)